911±¬ÁÏ

 • Dead leaves can persist on the tree throughout the winter

-• Heavy infections can lead to widespread browning of leaves, and sometimes twig dieback.
-Seedlings and young plants (up to four or five years old) can be killed
+• Heavy infections can lead to widespread browning of leaves, and sometimes twig dieback. and young plants (up to four or five years old) can be killed

 Control